devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 It's useful for a wide range of tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization, and machine learning.

 Jupyter notebooks require an environment to run in.
-You can setup an environment on your local workstation or you can use the Azure Machine Learning Workspace to run them in the cloud.
+You will be running these in your Codespace.
+Navigate to the notebooks folder and click on the Jupyter Notebook you would like to start working with.

+--------SKIP THIS PORTION IF USING CODESPACES-----------

+#### Student Resources *SKIP IF YOU ARE USING CODESPACE, THIS IS ONLY IF YOU WANT TO SETUP YOUR ENV LOCALLY OR IN THE CLOUD*

+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete the challenges for this hack.

+These resources include Jupyter notebooks, starter code, and sample data sources.

+You should download and unpack the `Resources.zip` file there to your local workstation.
+The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

+For the event December 7 - 8, 2023, you can download the file here: [`Resources.zip`](https://aka.ms/wthopenaifundamentalsresources)

-#### Local Workstation Environment
+#### Local Workstation Environment *SKIP IF YOU ARE USING CODESPACE, THIS IS ONLY IF YOU WANT TO SETUP YOUR ENV LOCALLY*

 If you plan to work on your local workstation, please ensure you have the following tools and resources before hacking:
 - [Python Installation](https://www.python.org/downloads), version at least \>= 3.6, the minimum requirement for using OpenAI's GPT-3.5-based models, such as ChatGPT.